yuejiaointel/scikit-learn-intelex/doc/sources/input-types.rst

 input types beyond this list, such as ``DataFrame`` and ``Series`` classes from other libraries like `Polars <https://pola.rs>`__.

-Intel(R)'s Extension currently does not offer accelerated routines for input types not listed here - when receiving an unsupported class, estimators will fall back to stock Scikit-Learn to handle it, so make sure to convert them to a supported type when using Intel(R)'s Extension.
+Extension currently does not offer accelerated routines for input types not listed here - when receiving an unsupported class, estimators will fall back to stock Scikit-Learn to handle it, so make sure to convert them to a supported type when using Extension.